Forms, properties and colors of Diamond

-Diamonds occur in a wide range of colors.
-The most familiar are basically white or colorless, usually with a tinge of yellow or gray.
+Diamonds can occur in a variety of beautiful colors.
+Diamonds are found in colors of Yellow, Pink, Green, Gray, Blue, Fancy White, black, Salt and Pepper.
 Richly colored stones, called fancies, are rare and highly prized.
 Fancy colors include golden-yellow, blue, green, pink, and amber.

 Fine yellow diamonds with so-called “canary” color make notable gems.
 Two of the best-known yellow diamonds are the Florentine (137.5 Carats) and the Tiffany (128.5 carats).